fbpx

 Black woman hugging her knees.
 Photo credit – www.huffingtonpost.com

-There is just one thing you might to avoid once you go to visit the HR office, don’t make a scene at their office, be calm and collected, even though you hold internal grudges, and try to put a smile on.
-Making a scene is burning bridges with people at your former work place.
-It also helps because if there are possible future opening that might suit you if you left with grace then you can always go back.
+There is just one thing you might avoid once you go to visit the HR office, don’t make a scene at their office, be calm and collected, even though you hold internal grudges, and try to put a smile on.
+Making a scene is burning bridges with people at your former workplace.
+It also helps because if there are possible future openings that might suit you if you left with grace then you can always go back.

 So, how do you cope with this unfortunate situation?